Prometheus-X-association/t-ai-carisma/bb04-overview.md

 ###  ALT-AI
 ALT-AI provides tools for explaining and visualizing machine learning models, focusing on models that are already built and operational.
 It is intended for use in auditing AI systems, helping organizations understand how their models make decisions.
 ALT-AI produces analysis related to model interpretability, with a focus on feature importance and how different inputs affect predictions.
 This is achieved using test data supplied by the organization, allowing for a clear understanding of the factors driving model outputs.

 ## Users

-### CARISMA
+### CARiSMA

-A CARISMA user is a system designer, or rather a team of system designers.
+A typical CARiSMA user is a system designer or a team of system designers.
-During the design phase, designers specify the expected properties of a system in a dedicated language.
-To do this, they use standard formalisms such as UML.
+During the design phase, they specify the expected properties of a system in a formal language such as UML.
-The formalism can be enriched with non-functional safety properties concerning the AI risks identified by https://owasp.org/www-project-machine-learning-security-top-10/.
+The formalism can be enriched with certain properties, e.g. concerning AI risks, such as those identified by https://owasp.org/www-project-machine-learning-security-top-10/.
+In the context of EDGE-Skills AI providers will be enabled to analyze their solutions, to check for potential compliance issues and to create reports that support certain compliance obligations.
-So they are therefore also AI experts.

 ###  LOLA